visgl/luma.gl/docs/api-guide/device.md

 at least one `CanvasContext` is required for rendering to the screen.
 Each `CanvasContext` provides a connection between a `Device` and an `HTMLCanvasElement` (or `OffscreenCanvas`).

-## Installing adapters
+## Registering Device Types

 The `@luma.gl/api` module defines abstract API interfaces such as `Device`, `Buffer` etc and is not usable on its own.

-One or more devices must be also be imported from a corresponding GPU API backend module (`@luma.gl/webgl` and/or `@luma.gl/webgpu`) and then registered with luma.gl.
+One or more device types must be also be imported from a corresponding GPU API backend module (`@luma.gl/webgl` and/or `@luma.gl/webgpu`) and then registered with luma.gl.

 Create a WebGPU device: